Beastie Boys: 1984–1987: Def Jam years and Licensed to Ill

-The band's 12-inch single "Rock Hard" (1984) was the second Def Jam record crediting Rubin as producer (the first was "It's Yours" by T La Rock and Jazzy Jay).
+The band's 12-inch single "Rock Hard" (later recalled due to copyright disputes with AC/DC) was the second Def Jam record to credit Rubin as producer (the first being "It's Yours" by T La Rock and Jazzy Jay).
 During 1985, the group was the supporting act of the Virgin Tour, Madonna's first concert series.
 On July 22, 1986, the Beastie Boys opened for John Lydon's post-Sex Pistols band Public Image Ltd., They headlined with Fishbone and Murphy's Law with DJ Hurricane, and later in the year the group was on the Raising Hell tour with Run-DMC, Whodini, LL Cool J, and the Timex Social Club.
 Thanks to this exposure, "Hold It Now, Hit It" charted on Billboards US R&B and dance charts.
 "She's on It" from the Krush Groove soundtrack continued in a rap/metal vein while a double A-side 12", "Paul Revere/The New Style", was released at the end of the year.